magento/devdocs/guides/v2.1/cloud/cdn/cloud-fastly.md

 ### Edge ACLs {#acl}

 ACLs are access control lists that allow you to manage IP addresses to allow or block access to resources.
-You could use edge ACLs with VCL snippets to block IP addresses or provide access.
+You can use edge ACLs with VCL snippets to block or allow access by IP address.
 For example, use edge ACLs and a custom VCL snippet to white list IPs to access your site.

 ### VCL snippets {#vcl}